Stratus3D/dotfiles/README.md

 ## Software

-This is software that I need for my day-to-day programming work.
-I try to keep this list updated with the latest software I am using.
-This allows me to quickly setup new development machines.
+This is software that I use for my day-to-day work.
+All of this is installed via the `setup.sh` script.

-### Tools

 * Git ([https://git-scm.com/](https://git-scm.com/))
 * Vim ([http://www.vim.org/](http://www.vim.org/))